Croissant Layer Count Calculator

 |---|---|---|---|

-- First single fold: 1 × 3 = 3 dough layers, 2 butter layers
+- First single fold: 1 × 3 = 3 butter layers, 4 dough layers

-- Too few layers (under 16): dough is bready, not flaky
+- Too few (under 16): dough is bready, not flaky

 - Ideal range (24–48): distinct, shattering layers with honeycomb crumb

-- Too many layers (over 80): butter layers become too thin, meld together during baking, resulting in a brioche-like texture instead of flaky
+- Too many (over 80): butter layers become too thin, meld together during baking, and the result is brioche-like instead of flaky

 Temperature is Critical: Butter must stay between 60–65°F (15–18°C) during folding.
 If butter gets too warm, it absorbs into the dough and layers merge.
 If too cold, it shatters and tears the dough.
 Rest the dough 30 minutes in the refrigerator between each fold.